TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Conventional rugs can be toxic because of the chemicals used for backings, adhesives, flame retardants, dyes, or stain resistance.

-Below are the main chemical and material issues to watch for, and how to avoid them.
+This table lists the main chemical and material issues to watch for and how to avoid them.

 | Issue | Why It’s Used | Safer Alternative |